BeehiveNGO/Beehive/README.md

 ##Get Involved

 Join us in tackling the most difficult challenges standing in the way of improving humanitarian crowdfunding.
-More information about [contributing]() and how to [contact]() Beehive staff.
+Refer to the following information to [contribute]() code or [support]() Beehive or to [contact]() Beehive staff.